skip-mev/connect/providers/base/README.md

 The base provider is responsible for the following:

 * Implementing the oracle `Provider` interface directly just by inheriting the base provider.
-* Having the provider data avaiable in constant time when the oracle requests it.
+* Having the provider data available in constant time when the oracle requests it.

 Each base provider implementation will be run in a separate goroutine by the main oracle process.
 This allows the provider to fetch data from the underlying data source asynchronusly.
 The base provider will then store the data in a thread safe map.
 The main oracle service utilizing this provider can determine if the data is stale or not based on the last time the data was fetched.